synology-community/terraform-provider-synology/docs/resources/filestation_file.md

 ### Required

-- `content` (String) A destination folder path starting with a shared folder to which files can be uploaded.
 - `path` (String) A destination folder path starting with a shared folder to which files can be uploaded.

 ### Optional

+- `content` (String) The raw file contents to add to the Synology NAS.
 - `create_parents` (Boolean) Create parent folder(s) if none exist.
 - `overwrite` (Boolean) Overwrite the destination file if one exists.
+- `url` (String) A file url to download and add to the Synology NAS.

 ### Read-Only